baldwin1974/stm32h743/README.md

 Otherwise, using openocd 0.10.0+dev-00410 will allow you to successfully connect to the 'H743.

 Please note: this file contains some "derivedFrom" errors, particularly w/r/t timers and some GPIO.

+Further note: I am happy to give up or share this repository with someone, as I no longer do much in Rust.